riceissa/computing-notes/vim.md

 When Vim detects the presence of a vimrc file, it automatically sets nocompatible.
 So in most situations I don't need to manually set nocompatible in my vimrc.
-But Debian-based systems use vim-tiny by default, which doesn't have the +eval feature.
-And in such a case, compatible gets set.
-This means that later on in the file, when I use some backslash escapes for line continuation, Vim complains about syntax errors.
+But Debian-based systems use vim-tiny by default, which lacks many of the features of normal Vim (like `+eval`) and also sets `compatible` by default.
+This means in particular that they include the `C` option in `cpoptions`, which disallows backslash line continuation.
+Since I use backslash line continuation in my vimrc, without the `set nocompatible`, the vimrc file will result in errors.
+See `:help E10` for more information.

 Now, I don't really want to support vim-tiny, as I don't really expect to use it much.
-But I at least don't want my vimrc to throw a bunch of warnings if my vimrc happens to get sourced by vim-tiny.
+But I at least don't want my vimrc to throw a bunch of warnings if my vimrc happens to get sourced by vim-tiny before a feature-full Vim version gets installed.
-So that's why I've decided to add that extra line to force nocompatible at the start of my vimrc, even though it's included in defaults.vim.
+So that's why I've decided to add that extra line to force `nocompatible` at the start of my vimrc, even though it's not necessary in most variants of Vim.